 Out of this "visit", Medicare proposes that your doctor should then be able to come up with a "personalized plan to keep you healthy" ---arghhhh!

-So aside from the financial exposure of only having Medicare, it would seem that you need to pay something out of pocket for an actual physical examination --either directly or through some other insurance.
+So aside from the financial exposure of only having Medicare, it would seem that you need to pay something out of pocket for an actual physical examination --either directly or through some other insurance plan.

 From everything I've read, not even top drawer "C" or "F" grade medigap insurance helps to get you a physical examination^, and the medigap terms are very explicit in that they cover only your portions of what Medicare normally covers --no "extras".
 (I'm not an expert, so verify all information I offer here.)
 The various (Medicare replacement) "Advantage" plans have their own holes and pitfalls, but I've read that some of them do include an annual hands-on physical exam (as distinct from a hands-off "wellness" interview).

-^ However: I have experienced occasional hands-on examination,
+^ However: that said, I have experienced occasional hands-on

 examination, perhaps in the exploration of specific symptoms/complaints.